zimmski/tavor/doc/format.md

         "Outer.6.Print: " $List.Count "\n"
 ```

-Can result in the following fuzzing generation.
+The format can result in the following fuzzing generation.

 ```
 Outer.1.Print: 1